How Can Exercise Prevent Relapse

 However, by looking at the neuroscience behind addiction, we can put some of the behaviors of people with addictions into proper context.
 Understanding that addiction is a brain disease makes it easier to understand the how and the why behind an addict’s behaviors.
 Where addiction was seen as a moral failure and a sign of weakness in the past, our society now knows otherwise—addiction changes the brain.
 But so does exercise.

-How Does Exercise Help The Brain Recover
+Can Exercise Prevent Relapse And Help The Brain Recover

 Regular aerobic exercise encourages neuronal regeneration and synaptic regeneration.
 We can further demystify these fancy terms: regular aerobic exercise rebuilds or replaces old brain cells and restores lost or damaged connections (synapses).
 But how?